RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    2. infers schemas and partitions
    3. works for json, parquet, csv, etc
    4. we can run crawler on demand or on schedule
-   5. Based on how we will query s3 bucket, store data according beforehand.
+   5. Based on how we will query s3 bucket, store data accordingly beforehand.
 3. **Glue ETL**
    1. Extract, Transform and Load, ETL allows you to clean data before analysis
    2. Target can be RDS, glue data catalog, s3